 In a previous post, I wondered how likely people in the UK would be these day’s to rise up against fascism.
 Whilst I don’t know the answer, it seems to me that the political and social mood in the post-EU-referendum UK makes it less likely than in recent history.
-The dominant social and political driver seems to be mindless, emotion-led populism with little tolerance for dissenting voices.
+The dominant social and political driver seems to be mindless, emotion-led populism with little tolerance of dissenting voices.

 Heresy in the UK

 Anyone who is currently adjudged to be against Brexit (whether they actually are or not) is fair game for a public kicking:

 - Justices of the Supreme Court are called enemies of the people for performing their constitutional duties;

 - Senior civil servants are smeared as incompetent and have their impartiality questioned by MP’s;

 - Unelected narcissists with an overblown sense of entitlement throw a public hissy fit when they are not given a job which is not vacant and for which they have no experience or qualifications;

 - The Government shows disdain for parliamentary democracy by refusing to properly involve Parliament in the Brexit process and by fighting a needless legal wrangle in the Supreme Court to keep Parliament excluded from being involved in triggering Article 50;

 - The Government shows little to no respect for the semi-devolved nations and seems ignorant of the potential impact of Brexit on devolution legislation and important treaties such as the Good Friday Agreement;

 - The Lord Chancellor fails to meet the oath she swore to protect the independence of the judiciary;